 Now, it must be kept in mind here that Final Cut is exclusive software for Apple devices, hence the only device in our budget and list is a single MacBook.
 Nevertheless, it’ll work with 4GB of Ram and 256MB of VRAM, this is only possible because the software is highly optimized to work on Apple products.

-Laptops that we’ll be discussing
+Best video editing laptops that we’ll be discussing

 Surface Book 2: